-The Red Hat OpenStack Platform IaaS cloud is implemented by a collection of interacting services that control its computing, storage, and networking resources.
-The cloud is managed using a webbased interface which allows administrators to control, provision, and automate OpenStack resources.
-Additionally, the OpenStack infrastructure is facilitated through an extensive API, which is also available to end users of the cloud.
+The Red Hat OpenStack Platform laaS cloud is implemented by a collection of interacting services that control its computing, storage, and networking resources.
+The cloud is managed using a web-based interface that allows administrators to control, provision, and automate OpenStack resources.
+Additionally, the OpenStack infrastructure is facilitated through an extensive API, which is also available to cloud end users.

-Red Hat OpenStack Platform is purposely designed recognizing the unique dependencies that OpenStack has upon its underlying Linux[®] installation.
-Red Hat uniquely co-engineers and integrates Red Hat OpenStack technology with Red Hat Enterprise Linux Server 7, ensuring a stable, productionready cloud platform.
+Red Hat OpenStack Platform is purposely designed recognizing the unique dependencies that OpenStack has upon its underlying Linux® installation.
+Red Hat uniquely co-engineers and integrates Red Hat OpenStack technology with Red Hat Enterprise Linux Server 7, ensuring a stable, production-ready cloud platform.
 Version 9 boasts all of the core features and functions of the community Mitaka release and adds some additional innovations by Red Hat, resulting in a hardened, stable cloud platform.